Mariscal Miller

 Club Deportivo Mariscal Miller (sometimes referred as Mariscal Miller) is a Peruvian football club, playing in the city of Tacna, Tacna, Peru.

 History

 The Club Deportivo Mariscal Miller was founded on January 18, 1961.

-In the 2003 Copa Perú, the club classified to the Regional Stage, but was eliminated by Deportivo Enersur.
+In the 2003 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Deportivo Enersur.

-In the 2004 Copa Perú, the club classified to the Regional Stage, but was eliminated by Juventus Corazón.
+In the 2004 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Juventus Corazón.

-In the 2006 Copa Perú, the club classified to the Regional Stage, but was eliminated by Total Clean.
+In the 2006 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Total Clean.

-In the 2009 Copa Perú, the club classified to the Regional Stage, but was eliminated by Unión Minas de Orcopampa.
+In the 2009 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Unión Minas de Orcopampa.